eryxgames/Map-Location-Editor/README.md

 ## Motivation

-This tool was created as a development utility for **Eryxian** — a universe of campaign-driven games at [www.eryxian.com](https://www.eryxian.com).
+This tool was created as a development utility for **Eryxian** — campaign-driven scenarios for games at [www.eryxian.com](https://www.eryxian.com).
 During development, there was a practical need to visually place, name, and fine-tune hundreds of location points directly on top of in-game map artwork, then export them as structured JSON that Unity could read at runtime.

 Most general-purpose map tools are either too heavy, too generic, or export formats that don't map cleanly to Unity's world-space coordinate system.
 This editor stays focused: load your map image, drop your points, calibrate the coordinate axes to match your Unity scene, and export.
 That's it.